Mrlyk423/KG2E/README.md

-New: Add PTransE (EMNLP 2015) code!
+New: This project is merged to (https://github.com/thunlp/openke).